rpcavaco/riscosrv_v2/README.md

 It's easy to use command line utility *sc.exe* to create a new entry in Windows Services panel.
 Just follow these steps:

-1. Edit the contents of file 'install_win_service.bat' according to your needs
+1. edit the contents of file 'install_win_service.bat' according to your needs
 2. run it

 When finished, there will be a new entry in Windows Services, using whatever is written in the *displayname* parameter in the file.